khile/botbot/README.txt

 another for custom utility functions.
 If you don't want to create another type and/or parser, then you can just add definitions to definition.py inside the CUST_DEFINITIONS deictionary, and then you would define the corresponding funtions in custom.py.
-Looking over the given utility functions in custom.py and irclient.py should give you a clear picture of how to extend functionality.
+Looking over the given utility functions in definitions.py and custom.py should give you a clear picture of how to extend functionality.